- Individual flats generally require smaller heat pumps

 What are the first steps for installing a shared heat pump?

-Kensa has successfully installed shared ground source heat pumps in flats.
-In February 2024, the Cornwall-based installer announced it was launching a new concept ground source heat pump, the ‘Shoebox NX’.
+In February 2024, the Cornwall-based installer announced it was launching a new concept ground source heat pump, the ‘Shoebox NX.’

 The electric heat pump is designed to be connected to a network of pipes, similar to the gas network, that draw ambient heat from holes drilled deep into the ground and use it to power the pumps to produce heat.

 If you are considering replacing a communal boiler with a heat pump, it’s important to ensure you have the support of all the residents, as they will be sharing the costs.
-This will probably require an installer to give cost indications and the impact a heat pump will have on energy bills.
+This will probably require an installer to give cost indications and the impact of a heat pump on energy bills.

 What government grants are there for heat pumps in flats?